-The availability of boat access and the flows on the Humptulips River make it accessible for both boat and bank angling, and typically recreational fishery effort targeting segregated, early timed hatchery fish peaks before February.
-Based on WDFW CRC data and knowledge from regional fisheries managers, approximately 20-50 recreational anglers and 2-14 professional fishing guides fish on the Humptulips River and its tributaries on any given day during the open season.
+The availability of boat access and flows on the Humptulips River make it accessible for both boat and bank angling, and typically recreational fishery effort targeting segregated, early timed hatchery fish peaks before February.
+Based on WDFW CRC data (2007-2021) and knowledge from regional fisheries managers, approximately 20-50 recreational anglers and 2-14 professional fishing guides fish on the Humptulips River and its tributaries on any given day during the open season.
 Between 1995/95-2018/19, anglers in the state-operated fishery caught an average of 48% of early winter hatchery steelhead and 75% of early summer hatchery steelhead.
-The current permanent fishing regulations for the Humptulips River are listed below (Table 8).
-Emergency regulations beyond the permanent regulations will be determined using the 3-Step Regulation Process (Section 3.2.2).
+The current permanent fishing regulations for the Humptulips River are listed in Appendix 12.4.
+Emergency regulations will be determined using the 3-Step Regulation Process (Section 3.2.2).
 To protect wild spawning steelhead, the Department will consider moving the trout season opener from the Saturday before Memorial Day back to the first Saturday of June when most late-spawning winter steelhead are done spawning.